Edward D. Miller

 Under Dr. Miller's direction, a new school of medicine curriculum, Genes to Society, was developed and introduced, representing the first wholesale academic overhaul at the school in two decades.
 The curriculum, nearly six years in the making, centers on advances in understanding of the human genome and will feature new courses and modified existing ones.

-Born in February 1943 in Rochester, N.Y., Dr. Miller received his A.B. from Ohio Wesleyan University and his M.D. from the University of Rochester School of Medicine and Dentistry.
-Dr. Miller was a surgical intern at University Hospital in Boston, chief resident in anesthesiology at Peter Bent Brigham Hospital in Boston, and a research fellow in physiology at Harvard Medical School.
+Dr. Miller received his A.B. from Ohio Wesleyan University and his M.D. from the University of Rochester School of Medicine and Dentistry.
+Dr. Miller was a surgical intern at University Hospital in Boston, chief resident in anesthesiology at Peter Bent Brigham Hospital in Boston and a research fellow in physiology at Harvard Medical School.
 Mr. Miller also spent a sabbatical year as a senior scientist in the Department of Pharmacology and Physiology of Hospital Necker in Paris.

 Dr. Miller and his wife, Lynne, are the parents of four adult children.